migue-afk/ocr-file-rename/README.md

 docker build -t ocr_rename .
 ```

 After installation, `run` Docker to perform OCR recognition and set the identifier in the `archive` directory.
+If the `archive` directory does not exist, create it.

 ```bash
 docker run --rm -v "$(pwd)/original":/ocrapp/original -v "$(pwd)/archive":/ocrapp/archive ocr_rename renamefile-OCR.sh